marekhac/HippoPlayerIR/README.md

 HippoPlayerIR.exe -monitor
 `

 It will open HippoPlayerIR in IR Key Codes monitor mode.
-This way you will be able to check what IR Code is assigned to which button on you remote controller.
+This way you will be able to check what IR Code is assigned to which button on your remote controller.
 Now, just press any button on remote controller.
 If you properly wire everything up, you should be able to see IR Key Codes appearing inside the CLI window (of course when you press the buttons on remote controller somewhere within reach of the IR Sensor connected to Arduino).

 ![hippo serial monitor](./img/hippo_monitor.png)